evert/evert.github.com/_posts/2017/2017-03-08-sabredav-eol.md

 This leads me to today.
 I recently read a blog post titled ["What it feels like to be an open-source maintainer" by Nolan Lawson][5], which kind of hits home.
-This made me realize that after nearly 10 years, my work on this project has turned into something I was very excited about into something a bit more like a chore.
+This made me realize that after nearly 10 years, my work on this project has turned from something I was very excited about into something a bit more like a chore.

 I'm not really using my own project(s) anymore.
 I don't get paid, but I'm